 According to the Rape, Abuse, and Incest National Network (RAINN), “sexual violence” is an all-encompassing, non-legal term for crimes like sexual assault, rape, and sexual abuse.
 The legal definition of crimes varies from state to state.
 EMDR therapists can treat sexual violence with EMDR therapy effectively and efficiently.
 Safety and stability are of primary importance when dealing with survivors.
 EMDR involves a client-centered approach where the clinician follows, listens, and adapts to ensure client safety and comfort.

-- EMDR Therapy’s Impact with Survivors of Sexual and Domestic Violence By Jill Schwarz, Ph.D.
+EMDR Therapy’s Impact with Survivors of Sexual and Domestic Violence by Jill E. Schwarz Ph.D.

 If you want to explore more content on how you can use EMDR therapy with other mental health conditions, please visit other issues of Go With That magazine.